All Episodes

 Mary McCarthy is just one name.

-Um this is a real war that's going on.
+This is a real war that's going on.

-I mean, the purpose of the press having an exemption in constitutional terms of free speech was to make sure the in public was informed and educated when it came time to make decisions.
+I mean, the purpose of the press having an exemption in constitutional terms of free speech was to make sure the public was informed and educated when it came time to make decisions.

-This is a representative republic, the press.
+This is a representative republic.

 They are part of the left.

-They have an agenda, they are activists, we do the job the mainstream media used to do.
+We do the job the mainstream media used to do.

 I mean, look around us.